 Virtual reality is an unstoppable trend and more and more companies are jumping on the bandwagon creating their own VR devices.
 This infographic shows the current development and a few fun facts about the top VR headsets that are in development today.
 If you like this infographic feel free to embed on your website or share it.

-While cloud storage is more and more commonplace, the VR scene is about to heat in 2016.
+While cloud storage is more and more commonplace (you can compare clouds here), the VR scene is about to heat in 2016.
 Here are our top contenders:

 1. VR Headset: Oculus Rift: Platform (PC)

 - OLED Display with a resolution of 1080×1200 per eye (2160×1200 total)

 - Refresh rate of 90 MHz, 6-axis positional tracking and 110 degrees of FOV

 - One HDMI port and 3 USB 3.0 Ports

 - Constellation, a separate infrared camera which tracks the user’s head position and movement down to sub-millimeter accuracy